 Are you passionate about your local area?
 Then put yourself forward to be elected to sit on the parish or town council as a councillor.
 There are 10,000 local councils in England, with 100,000 councillors.
 They are the heroes of their communities and give residents a voice on the decisions a council makes.
 They can improve the lives of fellow residents and make a real difference to their community.
 To help inspire you a short film by a Northwich Town councillor can be seen here and a brief fact sheet can be downloaded here.

 The National Association of Local Councils (NALC) has released a video starring our very own viral sensation, Jackie Weaver, to help get more people involved in local (parish and town) councils.
 The video, shot in rural Yorkshire, raises the importance of everyone having a stake in their community and getting involved in their local council.
 Watch the video: https://youtu.be/_RrvU5V0GY8

 There are a number of ways in which you can become a councillor.
 These are:

 To qualify to become a member you must be:

 It is therefore possible to sit on more than one council.

 You may find this publication useful – It Takes All Sorts

-For information on specific vacancies contact your local council clerk — each parish and town council will have its own website which will hold contact information for the one you are looking for.
+For information about specific vacancies contact your local council clerk – each parish and town council has its own website which will hold contact information for the one you are looking for.